 Best Gaming Headsets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best gaming headsets you can buy in 2021.

-The best gaming headsets should deliver a sound that's fairly neutral and tonally balanced, as that means you'll hear the action the way your games' audio engineers intended.
-At the same time you want plenty of punch and strong dynamics in order to deliver the excitement and intensity of the latest and greatest shooters, an open and spacious soundstage for increased atmosphere and immersion, and lots of detail and clarity so you don't miss any important dialogue or those subtle audio cues that can give you an advantage in combat.
+The best gaming headsets should deliver a sound that's fairly neutral and tonally balanced, as that means you'll hear the action the way the game's audio engineers intended.
+At the same time, you want plenty of punch and strong dynamics in order to deliver the excitement and intensity of the latest and greatest shooters, an open and spacious soundstage for increased atmosphere and immersion, and lots of detail and clarity so you don't miss any important dialogue or those subtle audio cues that can give you an advantage in combat.

 Also consider how you want to connect to your console.
 The controllers for the PS4 and Xbox One both have standard 3.5mm sockets for wired headsets.
-These wired headsets can offer very good value indeed, but you will be tethered to the gamepad in your hands, rather than the console across the room.
+These wired headsets can offer very good value indeed, but you will be tethered to the gamepad in your hands if you go down that route.
 If you want to go completely wireless, there are plenty of more premium options available that will help you do just that - most involve connecting a small dongle to your console, but others have bigger, more advanced audio processors that usually take a signal from your console's optical output.